 The uplink streaming procedures follow a general high-level workflow, starting from provisioning to the actual uplink streaming sessions.
 The egest session refers to the time during which media content is upstreamed into the 5GMSu AS.
 The provisioning session refers to the time, during which the 5GMSu client can upstream the media content.
 Interactions between the 5GMSu AF and the 5GMSu Application Provider may occur at any time, while the Provisioning Session is active.

 The 5GMSu Provisioning API allows selection of Media Session Handling (M5u) and Uplink Streaming (M4u) options, including whether the media content is published to a trusted 5GMSu ASs.
-The 5GMSu AF selects the M5u interface according to the provisioning option.
+The 5GMSu AF offers egest session configuration options, such as a selection of potential sink 5GMSu ASs with certain capabilities, based on the Provisioning configuration.
 The Media Session Handling interface can be used for remote control, QoE reporting, requesting different policy and charging treatments or other network assistance services.

 When the 5GMSu AF and AS are in the same DN, then the 5GMSu AF selects the 5GMSu AS.
 Interactions between a 5GMSu AF and a 5GMSu AS (M3u interactions) take place for 5GMS Egest (M2u) and Uplink Streaming (M4u) resource reservations.
 The 5GMSu AS allocates M2u and M4u resources and communicates resource identifiers back to the 5GMSu AF.
 The 5GMSu AF provides information about the provisioned resources (in form of resource identifiers) for Media Session Handling, 5GMS Egest and Uplink Streaming to the 5GMSu Application Provider.
 The resource identifiers for Media Session Handling and Uplink Streaming are needed by the 5GMSu Client to access the selected features.